 For example, two eCommerce stores, selling the exact same products can have different:

-Needless to say, your actual business processes determine heavily determine how users interact with your service, and by effect, the rights you grant, rules you implement and the disclaimers that you make.
+Needless to say, your actual business processes heavily determine how users interact with your service, and by effect, the rights you grant, rules you implement and the disclaimers that you make.

 Lastly, considering that terms and conditions are meant to protect you, the business owner, it’s critically important that you set rules specific to your actual needs.
 Let’s take a look at some popular situations in which terms and conditions are used to set legally binding rules.